Uniqueness in inverse acoustic and electromagnetic scattering by penetrable obstacles with embedded objects: Introduction

 It is well known that the existence and distribution of the eigenvalues of interior transmission problems play an important role in the linear sampling method \cite{CC1} and the factorization method \cite{KG08}.
 Thus, the existence and computation of the eigenvalues of interior transmission problems have been extensively studied recently (see, e.g. \cite{CC1,CGH,CH,CMS,SJ0} and the references there).
 In particular, it was proved in \cite{CGH} that the lowest transmission eigenvalue trends to infinity as the radius of the domain in which the interior transmission problem is defined trends to zero.
 Thus, for a given wave number $k$ the domain can be taken to be small enough so that $k$ is not an eigenvalue of the interior transmission problem.
 Our method is motivated by this observation.

 The remaining part of the paper is organized as follows.
 In Sections \ref{sec2} and \ref{sec3} we consider the inverse acoustic and electromagnetic scattering problems by penetrable obstacles, respectively.
-In the appendix, we utilize the integral equation method to establish a priori estimates of solutions to the acoustic and electromagnetic transmission problems with boundary values in $L^p$ ($1<p<2$), which are used in our uniqueness proofs of the inverse scattering problems.
+We also utilize the integral equation method to establish a priori estimates of solutions to the acoustic and electromagnetic transmission problems with data in $L^p$ ($1<p<2$), which are used in our uniqueness proofs of the inverse scattering problems.
 It is expected that these a priori estimates are also useful in other applications.